technologies-of-history/fall-2025/content/docs/schedule.md

 ### Readings
 - Eileen Gardiner and Ronald G. Musto, _The Digital Humanities: A Primer for Students and Scholars_, (New York: Cambridge University Press, 2015). pp. 1–14.
 - Ann Burdick et al., “A Short Guide to Digital_Humanities,” in _Digital_Humanities_ (Cambridge, 2012).
+- Watch this [video](https://youtu.be/Ko6J9v1C9zE?si=8xs3kISEhgabayC2) from BBC4 Radio explaining the Canadian communication theorist Marshall McLuhan's theory: "The medium is the message."
+- Next, watch this [video](https://youtu.be/VsZQMaN5pYc?si=pn23R9OPoRpLxp0o) from the MIT Media Lab explaining how a research team used big data scraped from Wikipedia to test McLuhan's theory.

 ### Lab Work
 - Intro to Markdown